Senzoku District

 Chadwick ignored the question and busied himself at the sink.

-Bennett leaned back from his desk--he had been filling out zone reports--and looked around.
-"Yeah, Chad.
-Where is he?"
+Bennett leaned back from his desk—he was filling out zone reports—and looked around.
+“Yeah, Chad.
+Where is he?”

-"Up on the roof," Chadwick said, reluctantly.
-"He's thinking something out.
-Got a bad letter, I guess."
+“Up on the roof,” Chadwick said.
+“He’s thinking something out.
+Got a bad letter, I guess.”

 "Dear John?" asked Thackeray.